 While the one in five Native Americans living in tribal areas have lower incomes than Native Americans living in urban areas, nationwide Native Americans have twice the overall poverty rate (23 percent compared to 11 percent nationwide), and a median household income of just $45,000, compared to nearly $66,000 for the overall population.
 As a result of lower incomes and the shortage of affordable housing, 23.5 percent of Native American renters spend more than 50 percent of their income on rent, leaving little leftover for other necessities.

 The Low-Income Housing Tax Credit (Housing Credit) is a key solution to help address the vast and growing need for affordable homes for our nation’s indigenous people.
 Since 1986, the Housing Credit has served as our country’s primary tool to finance the production and preservation of affordable housing, resulting in nearly 3.5 million affordable homes.
-Broadly supported, bipartisan legislation would expand and strengthen the Housing Credit, helping us to ensure all Native Americans have access to safe, stable and affordable housing.
+The Affordable Housing Credit Act, broadly supported, bipartisan legislation to expand and strengthen the Housing Credit, would provide over 2 million more affordable homes nationwide, helping us to ensure all Native Americans have access to safe, stable and affordable housing.